-This paper has investigated under what conditions the central bank should act as lender of last resort (LLR) in an environment where bank deposits are insured by a deposit insurance corporation.
-LLR operations are justified by (i) the existence of an asymmetric information problem with regard to the value of the bank's assets (in fact, the same problem that makes bank loans illiquid), and (ii) the possibility of acquiring private information via bank supervision.
+This paper has investigated under what conditions the central bank should act as lender of last resort (LLR) in an environment where bank deposits are fully insured by a deposit insurance corporation.
+LLR operations are justified by (i) the existence of an asymmetric information problem with regard to the value of the bank's assets (in fact, the same problem that makes bank loans illiquid), and (ii) the possibility of acquiring private information via bank supervision, or (iii) the negative externalities associated with a bank failure.
 It follows from (ii) that there is a connection between acting as LLR and having immediate access to supervisory information.
 For this reason, the paper also sheds some light on the issue of whether the central bank should be in charge of bank supervision.